 Bodily Injury Liability Coverage

 The first two numbers are for bodily injury liability.
-Florida allows a minimum of 10/20.
+Florida requires a minimum of 10/20*.
 For most people, we recommend 100/300, especially if you own a home or have other assets.
 There are a lot of other limits available, both higher and lower.

 The first number is the maximum amount (in thousands) that would be paid for injuries per person.
 The second is the maximum amount for injuries for the whole accident.